 Usually it's very simple adding Google Analytics to a Webflow Project, you copy the tracking ID, open up your Webflow settings and paste in the tracking ID.
 With the launch of Google Analytics 4 things have however changed a bit, most notably because Webflow's easy implementation doesn't support Google Analytics 4 yet, you can only add Universal Analytics.

-Apart from that using Google Tag Manager gives you a ton of freedom when it comes to advanced tracking features and easily implementing event tracking etc. We'll cover why you should always use Tag Manager in another post and some more posts about using events in Tag Manager and advanced ad and conversion tracking, but that's for another day.
+Here at Milk Moon Studio, we're a design focussed Webflow Studio and as a Webflow designer you're going to want the neat solution, and Tag Manager is it.
+Apart from the fact that using Google Tag Manager gives you a ton of freedom when it comes to advanced tracking features and easily implementing event tracking etc, it keeps things clean, no more junk in you <head> tag, just Tag Manager, the rest, in Tag Manager.
+We'll cover why you should always use Tag Manager in another post and some more posts about using events in Tag Manager and advanced ad and conversion tracking, but that's for another day.
 For Part 1 of Installing Google Tag Manager and Google Analytics in Webflow head here.

 Step 1 - Setting up Google Analytics